What is challenging behaviour in autistic children?

 Clear rules

-Rules let children and teenagers know how they’re expected to behave and what your family limits are.
+Rules let your child know how they’re expected to behave and what your family limits are.
 If you can, it’s important to involve all family members when you’re making rules.
 This way you can talk about and agree on why the rules are important.

 Rules work best when they say what to do, rather than what not to do.
 For example: